CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_transcriptdiffexpression/pipeline/Results.rst

    Results from DE testing

-This is the full results table
+These are the full results tables

 .. report:: Results.SleuthResults
    :render: xls-table
+   :groupby: track
    :force: